 Unexpected additional resources may be added to the budget through the use of a supplemental budget and appropriations resolution.
 A supplemental budget may require hearings before the public, publications in newspapers, and approval by the District Board of Directors.
-Original and supplemental budgets may be modified by the use of appropriations transfers between the levels of control.
+Original and supplemental budgets may be modified using appropriations transfers between the levels of control.
 Such transfers require approval by the District Board of Directors.